hashicorp/vault/website/source/docs/secrets/databases/custom.html.md

 ## Plugin Interface

-All plugins for the Database backend must implement the same simple interface.
+All plugins for the database secrets engine must implement the same simple interface.

 ```go
 type Database interface {